 Celebrate the 91st birthday of the Ohio Theatre with a free concert and singalong showcasing the Ohio’s original “Mighty Morton” theatre pipe organ.
 CAPA featured organist Clark Wilson will replicate the audience singalong performed by former resident organist Roger Garrett on February 16, 1969, as part of the “final performance” at the Ohio Theatre.
 This will be followed by a concert from world-renowned organist Simon Gledhill featuring music from Broadway, Hollywood, and the Great American Songbook.
 Generous support provided by The Tom E. Dailey Foundation and Leo Klise.

 General Admission seating for the free concert.

-Suggestion donation of $10 to support our theatres.(Donations can be made onsite, or by clicking here.)
+Suggestion donation of $10 to support the preservation of the Mighty Morton Organ.(Donations can be made onsite, or by clicking here.)